Maurice Gerald Holmes: Career

-He married Ivy Dunsford in 1917, with whom he had two daughters.
+Honours

 During his war-time service, Holmes was mentioned in despatches twice, and was appointed as an Officer of the Order of the British Empire and of the Order of the Nile, and then received the CBE in 1919.
 He was created Companion of the Order of the Bath in 1929, and knighted as a Knight Commander (KCB) in 1938.
 He was invested as a Knight Grand Cross of the Order of the British Empire (GBE) in the 1946 New Year Honours.

+Works

 Sir Maurice wrote Some Bibliographical Notes on the Novels of George Bernard Shaw, published 1929, and An Introduction to the Bibliography of Captain Cook, published 1936.